SgtCoDFish/bedrock-bootstrap/README.md

 TL;DR: Why bother with this bootstrapping project?

-Well, frankly, it'll be fun.
+Frankly, it'll be fun.
 By implementing a whole system - or at least, the software for part of a whole system - from as close to "scratch" as possible, and making that implementation easy enough to follow, we can potentially allow for people to develop special purpose systems entirely from scratch where they _genuinely have_ audited the _whole_ system and where they really can account for _every_ line of code.
 For some crypto work that's a boast that could really mean something.
 For other stuff at least it'll be cool, so why not?

 ### Longer Motivation